frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/customize-erpnext/articles/field-types.md

 #### Data

 The data field will be a simple text field.
-It allows you to enter a value of up to 140 characters.
+It allows you to enter a value of up to 140 characters, making this the most generic field type.
+To enable validations for Email or Phone Number inputs, set options to "Email" or "Phone" in Settings > DocType.

 <img alt="Field Types" class="screenshot" src="{{docs_base_url}}/assets/img/customize/customize-data-field.png">